HSG-Library/alma-copy-user-roles/README.md

 **Allow by role**

-To use the app, the role of 'User Manager', 'User Administrator' or 'Gerneral System Administrator' is needed.
+To use the app, the role of 'User Manager', 'User Administrator' or 'General System Administrator' is needed.
 However, this configuration allows to further restrict to a smaller set of allowed roles.
 Please note, that as soon as a user is added to the list of allowed users it is not possible to restrict access by role.

 <img src="doc/img/allow-by-role.jpg" width=400><br><br><br>